Mochimochi07/Readme/README.md

 im still tired but i still need some fresh air to go back learning backend dev and dev ops.
 I just liked C++ months ago and decided to understand and use it.
 Well i did have some stored pdfs about python,c++ and other programming languages that i can share.
-I did forgot that i have those things and also forgot to rate the seller wth 5stars in facebook after 3 months buying it.
+I did forgot that i have those things and also forgot to rate the seller wth 5stars in facebook after months buying it in july.
 I also realize the means of literally buying a C++ before when im in a mall.
 C++ is also a must in webdev,datascience,cybersecurity and IOT.
 I decided to go upgrading golang by using c++.